 Attending or participating in the wedding of a homosexual couple is lawful in the sense that scripture doesn’t prohibit our involvement explicitly, but the question remains is doing do spiritually profitable for us and for our unbelieving friends?
 Paul says in answering that question we must seek the good of our neighbor without acting contrary to our conscience.
 Furthermore, Paul says don’t give offense to anyone, including to the church of God.
 Seek the profit of the “many” not merely your own profit.

-Applying these standards, we must conclude that participating in or even attending a homosexual marriage ceremony is unprofitable for the Christian.
+Applying these standards, we conclude that in most circumstances, participating in or attending a homosexual marriage ceremony would be unprofitable for the Christian.
 Unlike other types of gatherings (e.g., meals, birthday parties, etc.), a wedding ceremony is a formal proceeding where those in attendance serve a role as witnesses gathered in support of the union.

-In fact, many wedding ceremonies still incorporate an opportunity for wedding attendees to offer reason why the couple should not wed.
-This tradition reflects the importance of attendees serving as witnesses at a wedding ceremony, therefore a person’s decision to attend any wedding is an implicit statement of support for the proceedings.
+In fact, many wedding ceremonies still incorporate an opportunity for wedding attendees to offer reasons why the couple should not wed.
+This tradition reflects the importance of attendees serving as witnesses at a wedding ceremony, therefore a person’s decision to attend any wedding could be understood to be an implicit statement of support for the proceedings.

-In doing so, the believer acts contrary to scripture and to the believer's own convictions for even if the believer silently disagrees with the proceedings in his or her heart, nevertheless attending the ceremony communicates public approval.
+Since the Bible teaches clearly that the only appropriate sexual union permitted by God is that of a man and a woman in marriage, any other sexual union is immoral and ungodly.
+Therefore, a Christian should not become a party to such sin.
+In most cases, a Christian attending a marriage ceremony for a homosexual couple serves as a witness affirming the union and thereby implicitly approves sin.
+In doing so, the believer acts contrary to scripture and to the believer's own convictions, for even if the believer silently disagrees with the proceedings in his or her heart, nevertheless attending the ceremony communicates public approval.
 As Paul said in Romans 14, believers will be judged by the Lord for the evil we approve.

 Finally, in 1Corinthians 10 Paul says believers must not give offense “to the church of God.”
 The church of God is a reference to Christ Himself, His Gospel and all who are His disciples.
 When a believer acts in ungodly or immoral ways (or approves such things), he or she is giving offense by shaming the name of Christ, undermining the Gospel call to repent and believe in Christ, and dishonoring the sacrifices of past disciples who have given their lives standing for the truth.